npellegrin/pootle/docs/server/fabric_deployment.rst

    as to set up the database user access for the deployment.

-   The ``db_root_password`` setting, on the other hand, is only used to configure the MySQL options file, if you choose to do this, and is only needed when creating the database (if the normal user does not have the necessary permissions).
+   The ``db_root_password`` setting, on the other hand, is only used to configure the PostgreSQL options file, if you choose to do this, and is only needed when creating the database (if the normal user does not have the necessary permissions).
 Leaving this with default setting will have no security impact.